cosmofur/EX716/README.md

              JMPI,
                 Unconditional Jump to address stored AT the address PRM points to.

-             NOP,        1 byte optcode, No PRM
+             NOP,        1 byte opcode, No PRM
                 No Instruction, skips PC to next instruction, does take some clock cycles so can be used for timing.

-             DUP,        1 byte optcode, No PRM
+             DUP,        1 byte opcode, No PRM
                 Duplicate the top of stack so top two values are the same.
 Especially useful as a way to preserve a value before modifying it.

-             SWP,        1 byte optcode, No PRM
+             SWP,        1 byte opcode, No PRM
                 Swaps the top two values on the stack.
 Especially useful in cases where the order data is discovered is different than the order it needs to be processed.